ychding11/ychding11.github.io/_posts/2015-03-23-Graphics-Resources.md

 It is  a very good material about subdivision, containing background introduction, basic ideas and comparison.

+## parametric surface
+The creation of the surface is based on equation.

 ## Ray Tracing
 - [Stanford course](http://candela.stanford.edu/cs348b-14/doku.php)
 It introduces the basic ideas about ray tracing.